Ahocev/boulderingdb/README.md

 ![Database Schema](src/main/webapp/pub/media/readme/ERDiagram.png)

 The preliminary database schema shows entity relationships.
-Future development will add a one-to-many relationships from boulder-problems/users to ratings and grades tables to allow all users to add their input and these metrics to be averaged over time.
+Future development will add one-to-many relationships from boulder-problems/users to ratings and grades tables to allow all users to add their input and these metrics to be averaged over time.
+There will also be an additional_photos table added to allow users to upload multiple images for one boulder problem.

 ## About